 Customizing Over the Air Updates

-By default, Secure Over The Air update (SOTA), operates as a daemon process (Aktualizr-Lite) which periodically checks for updates.
+By default, Secure Over The Air (SOTA) update operates as a daemon process (Aktualizr-Lite) which periodically checks for updates.
 If an update is available, it will automatically download, and install it to a device that is following the update tag.

 This is not always the desired operation.
 There are a couple ways to control this operation: